 - Green – Zero carbon-based fuel consumption and facilities have a small footprint that does not interfere with bird migration.

-- Production of useful byproduct – Geothermal power generation produces a useful byproduct – HEAT – which can be integrated to supply greenhouses, fish farms, and food processing.
+- Production of useful byproduct – Geothermal power generation produces a useful byproduct – HEAT – which can be integrated to supply greenhouses, fish farms, food processing and other industrial applications.

 - Ongoing supply – With proper reservoir management, geothermal resources will not run out meaning plants fuelled by this energy source can run indefinitely.

 - Building on innovation – The DEEP project will build on Saskatchewan’s world-class drilling technology and expertise.

 - DEEP has secured a Power Purchase Agreement with SaskPower for the province’s first geothermal power facility.

 - A $2 million Prefeasability Study was completed on the project in 2014, funded in partnership by SaskPower and Natural Resources Canada.

 - DEEP’s initial well is the deepest in Saskatchewan, measuring 3,530 metres in depth.
 The well included the retrieval of 212.6 metres of core across the targeted reservoir.

 - A new strategic partnership formed with EPOCH Energy a geothermal company established to unlock heat energy in Canada in partnership with municipalities, First Nations, resource companies, industry, and good growers.